Angela-Wangechi/KNIME/README.md

 # KNIME Workflow
 This is a KNIME Workflow based on the CRISP-DM Framework
 # Purpose
-The projest is aimed at applying the CRISP-DM frame work to train, evaluate, fine-tune the best model and deploy it to predict the Housing Prices.
+The project is aimed at applying the CRISP-DM frame work to train, evaluate, fine-tune the best model and deploy it to predict the Housing Prices.
 The main phases of this framework is;
 - Business Understanding
 - Data Understanding